zedysproject1/tdlight/README.md

 This method is used to optimize the memory usage, but it must be used carefully.
 It removes almost all cached values and releases the memory back to the OS.

-Removing cached values can cause problems if you don't take the following precautions:
+You can call TdApi.OptimizeMemory normally, but removing cached values can cause problems if you don't take some precautions.

+If you want to avoid receiving data with missing fields during cleanup:
   1. Before calling *TdApi.OptimizeMemory* you must:
       1. Read all the pending updates to empty the pending updates queue.
       2. Disable internet connection using *TdApi.SetNetworkType(TdApi.NetworkTypeNone)*